sparkling-graph/sparkling-graph-docs/closeness.rst

 	// Graph where each vertex is asociated with its closenss centrality

-You can also compute closeness centrality for graph treating it as undirected one:
+You can also compute closeness centrality for graph treated as undirected one:

 .. code-block:: scala